AleksanderMisztal/gec-with-copying/README.md

 ### Objectives

-The goal of the project is to build a GEC system that achieves accuracy comparable to those in the mentioned papers while also gaining an understanding of different aspects of developing NLP models and techniques used to optimise performance.
+The goal of the project is to build an NMT GEC system based on transformer architecture extended with copying, such as in Zhao et al., while also gaining an understanding of different aspects of developing NLP models and techniques used to optimise performance.

 I will also implement a transformer from scratch and aim to match the performance of the library implementations.